 - Mud Rheology.

-The Relationship Between Penetration Rate And Hole cleaning
+The Relationship Between Penetration Rate And Hole Cleaning

-As Penetration Rate (ROP) increases, drilling cutting amount in annulus will increase.
-So to have an adequate hole cleaning while drilling with a high Penetration Rate (ROP), it will be required to adjust the flow rate and/or pipe rotation.
+As Penetration Rate (ROP) increases, the drilling cutting amount in annulus will increase.
+So to have adequate hole cleaning while drilling with a high Penetration Rate (ROP), it will be required to adjust the flow rate and/or pipe rotation.
 If there is no ability to increase such parameters due to hole problems, it should be a good practice to decrease the Penetration Rate (ROP).

 Why Mud Viscosity And Not Mud Density